k3rn3lpanicc/ccc-demo/README.md

      - Forwards vote + cfrags to TEE
      - TEE decrypts and processes vote
      - Returns new encrypted state
-  3. Listener receives result and updates contract state
+  3. Listener receives result and **updates contract state on BSC Testnet** using admin private key
 - Displays a_ratio and a_funds_ratio when `total_votes % 5 == 0` (if revealed by TEE)
 - **Tracks history per market** and saves to `a_ratio_history_{marketId}.json` for frontend visualization